themesberg/flowbite-svelte/src/routes/docs/components/accordion.md

 ## Custom transitions

 The default transition of `AccordionItem`s is <A href="https://svelte.dev/docs#run-time-svelte-transition-slide">slide</A>.
-Use the `transitionType` and `transitionParams` props to make custom transitions.
+Use the `transitionType` and `transitionParams` prop to make custom transitions.

 ```svelte example hideScript
 <script>